The mission of UW-Parkside’s General Education Program is to:

 LEARNING GOALS

-The program learning goals are communication, reasoned judgment and social and personal responsibility.
+The program has fifteen learning goals in the areas of Communication, Reasoned Judgment and Social and Personal Responsibility.
 These goals are defined by outcomes that reflect skills and abilities valued by all employers.

 Literacy | Reading for understanding and writing effective communication